 Rinse off the shaving cream with warm water.
 You want to rinse gently but thoroughly.
 Leaving any shaving cream on your skin can irritate it.

-Turn on the tap and place a cool compress on your skin.
+Place a cool compress on your skin.
 To make a cool compress, hold a clean washcloth underneath cool water.
-Once the washcloth is wet, place it on your just-shaved skin and leave it in place for 5 minutes.
+Once the washcloth is wet, place it on your just-shaved skin and leave it in place for five minutes.

 Apply a soothing aftershave.
 Dermatologists recommend using an aftershave that’s specially formulated to reduce the risk of razor bumps and irritated skin.
 If an aftershave burns or stings, stop using it and try another one.